 In general, the parties involved in a Section 3.7 complaint shall always first discuss the matter with the WG leadership, who will involve the GNSO Council liaison and the Complaint Committee, as well as other relevant resources, in the discussion.

-If the dispute cannot be resolved in this way, any of the parties involved may bring it to the attention of the GNSO Council leadership.
-The GNSO Council leadership shall attempt to resolve the dispute and consult with the GNSO Council liaison, the Complaint Committee, the WG leadership, and other relevant resources.
+If the disagreement cannot be resolved in this way, any of the parties involved may bring it to the attention of the GNSO Council leadership.
+The GNSO Council leadership shall attempt to resolve the disagreement and consult with the GNSO Council liaison, the Complaint Committee, the WG leadership, and other relevant resources.

-If the dispute is not resolved to the satisfaction of the parties at the GNSO Council leadership level, any of the parties involved may officially lodge the issue with the Ombudsman.
-The Ombudsman shall attempt to resolve the dispute in a manner of his/her own choosing.
+If the disagreement is not resolved to the satisfaction of the parties at the GNSO Council leadership level, any of the parties involved may officially lodge the issue with the Ombudsman.
+The Ombudsman shall attempt to resolve the disagreement in a manner of his/her own choosing.

 At all stages of the complaint process, the individuals or bodies responsible for making decisions (i.e., WG leadership, GNSO Council leadership, GNSO Council liaison, Complaint Committee) have the discretion to define the specific procedures they will follow in the process of making their decision.

-In all cases a decision concerning the disposition of the dispute, and the communication of that decision to the parties involved, must be accomplished within a reasonable period of time.
+In all cases a decision concerning the disposition of the disagreement, and the communication of that decision to the parties involved, must be accomplished within a reasonable period of time.
 The proposed procedure intentionally and explicitly does not establish a fixed maximum time period that shall be considered "reasonable" in all cases.

 5.2 A Detailed Process Flow of a Section 3.7 Proceeding

-The following is a detailed process flow of a Section 3.7 proceeding, which serves as an example for consideration by the WG leadership, GNSO Council leadership, GNSO Council liaison, and Complaint Committee when handling a dispute.
-There is flexibility to modify and adapt this process flow to suit the particularities of each WG and situation, allowing for different types of disputes and a broad range of resolution methods and remedies.
+The following is a detailed process flow of a Section 3.7 proceeding, which serves as an example for consideration by the WG leadership, GNSO Council leadership, GNSO Council liaison, and Complaint Committee when handling a disagreement.
+There is flexibility to modify and adapt this process flow to suit the particularities of each WG and situation, allowing for different types of disagreements and a broad range of resolution methods and remedies.

 5.2.1 Review of Complaint (WG leadership to determine if a complaint addresses requirements)